philipturner/home-built-stm/README.md

 I'm saving the code for each test procedure in a separate CNC file.
 They are named `example4.FNC`, `example5.FNC`, and `example6.FNC`.
 When I'm done for today, I'll rip them off the PC and upload them to the repository.

 Capturing a video while milling multiple lines through the material.
 I'll upload it to social media after this session is over.
 I'm moving quite fast today, so I might try making some more complex shapes once the previous tasks are over.

+I understand the Z-axis control issue now.
+The machine has drifted at least 1.570 mm downward since the lab session started.
+I recalibrated the workpiece datum point to compensate for the drift.